dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 Components *must* render when they're first added to the component hierarchy by a parent component.
 This is the only time that a component must render.
 Components *may* render at other times according to their own logic and conventions.

-By default, Razor components inherit from the <xref:Microsoft.AspNetCore.Components.ComponentBase> base class, which contains logic to trigger rerendering at the following times:
+Razor components inherit from the <xref:Microsoft.AspNetCore.Components.ComponentBase> base class, which contains logic to trigger rerendering at the following times:

 * After applying an updated set of [parameters](xref:blazor/components/data-binding#binding-with-component-parameters) from a parent component.
 * After applying an updated value for a [cascading parameter](xref:blazor/components/cascading-values-and-parameters).